 - To make the apple roses, fill a large bowl with water and add the juice of half a lemon.
 Slice 4 apples into very thin vertical slices (maximum 1mm thick).
 This is a breeze if you have a mandoline!
 Remove any seeds or hard bits with a sharp knife as you go.

-- Places the apples in the lemony water and microwave for 5 minutes on full power.
+- Places the apples in the lemon-water and microwave for 5 minutes on full power.
 You want to partially cook the apples so that they soften a bit and are easier to roll.
 After 5 minutes, test a slice to see if it rolls easily.
-If it cracks, continue to heat in 60 second intervals until the apple slices are easy to roll.
+If it cracks, continue to heat in 60-second intervals until the apple slices are easy to roll.

 - Drain off the water, then place the apple slices in another bowl of cold water with the juice of the other half of the lemon, while you start making your roses.

-- Preheat your oven to 160°C. Roll out your excess pastry out and cut into leaf, flower, star or heart shapes as you wish.
+- Roll out your excess pastry out and cut into leaf, flower, star or heart shapes as you wish.
 Gently place them in and around the roses.

 - Place the tart onto a baking sheet and bake for 45 minutes.
 Check halfway through to ensure the edges of the roses are not going too brown, if they are then cover loosely with foil.
 A skewer should come out clean when the tart is done, if not then bake for another 10-20 minutes.